Use Terraformer to import existing infrastructure resources into Terraform

 The resources are divided by environment.

-If you take a look at vpc.tf under develop, you will see that only the VPC for the corresponding environment is imported.
+If you take a look at vpc.tf under develop, you'll see that only the VPC for the corresponding environment is imported.

 develop/vpc.tf